 - Turn off the heat and plate.

-If you do not want to boil the kale first, you could wash it and place the wet leaves in the sautee pan, then cover.
+If you do not want to boil the kale first, you could wash it and place the leaves in the sautee pan with the oil, garlic, and chili flakes, then cover.
 It will start to wilt and steam.
-I find that, when the kale is done this way, it is more bitter and the leaves are a tad harder.
+Then remove the lid to let the excess water evaporate and cook to your doneness.
+I find that, when the kale is done this way, it is more bitter and the leaves are harder and chewier.

 As for the garlic, you could mince it or slice it, we prefer to smash the garlic whole, add it to the pan and take it out after.
 It flavors the oil anyway.